 WCAG 2.0 has now been endorsed for use by governments in Australia:

-- The OCC have endorsed WCAG 2.0, requiring all federal, state and territory websites to conform to WCAG 2.0 to Single A level by the end of 2012.
+- The COAG OCC have endorsed WCAG 2.0, requiring all federal, state and territory websites to conform to WCAG 2.0 at Level A by the end of 2012.

 The Commission has given careful consideration to the most effective strategies for implementing WCAG 2.0 in the Australian context, and our advice is as follows: